elixir-europe/infectious-diseases-toolkit/showcase/covid19-galaxy.md

 ## Who is this showcase intended for?

-Automated Galaxy workflow runs for viral genome surveillance are of interest for any department, institution or organisation that intends to perform routine genome monitoring of virus sequences at non-trivial scale, and who care about FAIR large-scale data analysis.
+Automated Galaxy workflow runs for viral genome surveillance are of interest for any department, institution or organisation that intend to perform routine genome monitoring of virus sequences at non-trivial scale, and who care about FAIR large-scale data analysis.

 {% include image.html file="/showcase_covid19_galaxy_overview.png" caption="Figure 1.
 An automated SARS-CoV-2 sequencing data analysis system built around Galaxy as the analysis engine.
 Data to process is discovered and pulled into Galaxy from the European Nucleotide Archive (ENA) and processed via versioned releases of Galaxy Workflows published at and downloaded via WorkflowHub and/or Dockstore.
 Third parties (data stewards) can also suggest their own public samples of interest to be included in analysis runs by opening a pull request on Github.
 Key files for every analysis run are exported to a publicly accessible archive provided by the Centre of Genomic Regulation (CRG), and can be consumed by downstream visualisations like CRG’s Viral Beacon, the UCSC genome browser, and custom interactive notebooks." alt="Image composed of three connected panels labelled Data Access, Data Analysis and Data Deposition & Visualisation.
 The first panel shows the European Nucleotide Archive as the source of the data that gets pulled into Data Analysis.
 That second panel shows the Galaxy Project in the center and connections to the workflow registries Dockstore and WorkflowHub.
 Github pull requests (created by third-party data stewards) are shown as an alternative input source for Data Analysis.
 Data Analysis is connected to the rightmost panel via an arrow leading to a schematically depicted FTP server holding key results files of an analysis.
 From there, data flow to the Viral Beacon, to the UCSC Genome Browser, and to an interactive notebook is shown.